Lynn Boughton papers

 Other states, including Missouri and Ohio, sent nuclear waste to the Cotter Mill.
 Although the acceptance of this nuclear waste brought numerous jobs back to the mill, the repercussions of waste mismanagement were devastating.

 Many Cotter employees became ill and were faced with ongoing fatigue.
 Boughton became ill in 1972, leading to his retirement at Cotter in 1979.
 After leaving Cotter, Boughton began working part time at Lynde Garden Center, the business that he and Deyon started in 1969.
 In 1984 Boughton experienced a medical emergency and was rushed to the hospital.
 During surgery that Doctors found and diagnosed Boughton with Lymphoma.
 It was confirmed that Boughton’s lymphoma was linked to radiation exposure.

 With concerns looming for his former co-workers, Boughton decided to speak out about Cotter’s wrong doings.
 This, unfortunately, resulted in vandalism to the Boughton home and continual threats from a local banker.
 Boughton, however, continued to speak out and eventually filed suits against his former employer.

 Boughton succumbed to radiation-induced cancer on April 19, 2001.
 He was 71 years old.

 33 linear feet (22 boxes)

 Language of Materials

 The Lynn Boughton papers consist of the court appeals records, loose papers, transcripts, letters, reports, schedules, and data, correspondence, and newspaper clippings of Lynn Boughton pertaining to the Cotter Uranium plant.
-Mr. Boughton was chemist and chief chemist at the Cotter plant from 1958 to 1979.
-In 1984 he was diagnosed with radiation induced lymphoma cancer and passed away on April 19, 2001.
+Boughton was a chemist and chief chemist at the Cotter plant from 1958 to 1979.
+In 1984, he was diagnosed with radiation induced lymphoma cancer and passed away on April 19, 2001.